 You can use podcasts as an effective marketing tool, especially when you are building your own brand.
 Podcasts could become your best friends while you are branding your Passive Income business.

-5 Reasons Why You Should Use Podcasts to Make money as a Passive Income
+Why You Should Use Podcasts to Make money

 As for as passive income is concerned, anyone who is seriously thinking of utilizing a reliable source of generating hundreds of dollars of steady income will never overlook the importance of Podcasting.